 PostcodeDN5 7NB - Please note: Postcode may be approximate for some rural locations

 Sprotbrough Falls Ordnance Survey Map - view and print off detailed OS map

 Sprotbrough Falls Open Street Map - view and print off detailed map

 Sprotbrough Falls OS Map - Mobile GPS OS Map with Location tracking

 Sprotbrough Falls Open Street Map - Mobile GPS Map with Location tracking

 The Boat Inn is located in a lovely spot on the grassy banks of the River Don, next to Sprotbrough Lock.
 It dates back to 1652 when Sir Walter Scott was said to write a tract of the novel Ivanhoe at the inn.
 They serve good food and have a large garden area to relax in on warmer days.
 You can find them at postcode DN5 7NB for your sat navs.

 The waterside paths make for a fine walk with your dog.
 The Boat Inn mentioned above is also very dog friendly with treats available.

 To the south of Doncaster there's Potteric Carr Nature Reserve to visit.
 Here you'll find 500 acres of marsh, scrub, waterways, grassland and woodland with lots of wildlife to see as well.
 The peaceful woodland trails in Sandall Beat Wood on the eastern fringe of the town is another good option.

-To the east you can pick up the Peatlands Way to explore Hatfield Moors and the Humberhead Peatlands National Nature Reserve.
+To the east you can pick up the Peatlands Way to explore Thorne Moors and Hatfield Moors, part of the Humberhead Peatlands National Nature Reserve.
 The moors are the second largest lowland raised peat bog in England and notable for their diversity of wildlife and plantlife.